avoidant/avoidant.github.io/_posts/2017-02-06-bright-spots-in-life.md

 As I was unpacking my suitcase on the bunk, one kid said out loud "He looks like a dork," and walked out.
 On the one hand this was no different to people's reactions to me in any setting, but on the other, to hear it expressed in such a way was nearly unbearable.

 Kids were like this in the South where I grew up.
-There were fights nearly every day after school, somewhere off campus.
+There were fistfights nearly every day after school, somewhere off campus.
 I didn't understand the prevailing aggression and didn't want to be a part in it, yet it came looking for me, to prove that I'm a worm with no backbone, and thus deserved to be brutalized.

 (When I think about it, the world isn't much different today as an adult.
 Do people give a flying fuck about me?
 Not really - with the exception of my wife and daughter.
 Maybe it doesn't show its agression quite so nakedly, but in the end it does want me to just die off.)